aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/worksheets/manage-worksheets/_index.md

 Removing worksheets by name works well when the name of the worksheet is known.
 If you don't know the worksheet's name, use an overloaded version of the [**RemoveAt**](https://apireference.aspose.com/cells/net/aspose.cells/worksheetcollection/methods/removeat) method that takes the sheet index of the worksheet instead of its sheet name.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Worksheets-Management-RemovingWorksheetsUsingSheetIndex-1.cs" >}}

+## **Activating Sheets and Making an Active Cell in the Worksheet**

+Sometimes, you need a specific worksheet to be active and displayed when a user opens a Microsoft Excel file in Excel.
+Similarly, you might want to activate a specific cell and set the scrollbars to show the active cell.
+Aspose.Cells is capable of doing all these tasks.

+An **active sheet** is a sheet you're working on: the active sheet's name on the tab is bold by default.

+An **active cell** is a selected cell, the cell into which data is entered when you begin typing.
+Only one cell is active at a time.
+The active cell is highlighted by a heavy border.

+### **Activating Sheets and Making a Cell Active**

+Aspose.Cells provides specific API calls for activating a sheet and a cell.
+For Example, the [**Aspose.Cells.WorksheetCollection.ActiveSheetIndex**](https://apireference.aspose.com/cells/net/aspose.cells/worksheetcollection/properties/activesheetindex) property is useful for setting the active sheet in a workbook.
+Similarly, [**Aspose.Cells.Worksheet.ActiveCell**](https://apireference.aspose.com/cells/net/aspose.cells/worksheet/properties/activecell) property is used to set and get an active cell in the worksheet.

+To make sure that the horizontal or vertical scrollbars are at the row and column index position you want to show specific data, use the [**Aspose.Cells.Worksheet.FirstVisibleRow**](https://apireference.aspose.com/cells/net/aspose.cells/worksheet/properties/firstvisiblerow) and [**Aspose.Cells.Worksheet.FirstVisibleColumn**](https://apireference.aspose.com/cells/net/aspose.cells/worksheet/properties/firstvisiblecolumn) properties.

+The following example shows how to activate a worksheet and make an active cell in it.
+In the generated output, the scrollbars will be scrolled to make the 2nd row and 2nd column as their first visible row and column.

+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Formatting-MakeCellActive-1.cs" >}}